kagruber2412/kagruber2412.github.io/_pages/about.md

 ---

 <!-- intro with more links:
-I'm Kathrin, and I'm an [Assistant Professor](https://www.eur.nl/people/kathrin-gruber) at the [Department of Econometrics](https://www.eur.nl/en/ese/department-econometrics) at [Erasmus University Rotterdam](https://www.eur.nl).
+I'm Kathrin and I'm an [Assistant Professor](https://www.eur.nl/people/kathrin-gruber) at the [Department of Econometrics](https://www.eur.nl/en/ese/department-econometrics) at [Erasmus University Rotterdam](https://www.eur.nl).
 I received my PhD in Economics & Social Sciences from [Vienna University of Economics and Business](https://www.wu.ac.at/en/), my MSc in Quantitative Psychology and my BSc in Mathematics & Statistics from [University of Vienna](https://www.univie.ac.at/en/).
 -->

-I'm Kathrin, and I'm an [Assistant Professor](https://www.eur.nl/people/kathrin-gruber) at the [Department of Econometrics](https://www.eur.nl/en/ese/department-econometrics) at [Erasmus University Rotterdam](https://www.eur.nl).
+I'm Kathrin and I'm an [Assistant Professor](https://www.eur.nl/people/kathrin-gruber) at the [Department of Econometrics](https://www.eur.nl/en/ese/department-econometrics) at [Erasmus University Rotterdam](https://www.eur.nl).
 I received my PhD in Economics & Social Sciences from Vienna University of Economics and Business, my MSc in Quantitative Psychology and my BSc in Mathematics & Statistics from University of Vienna.

 Accordingly, my field of research is <b>Applied Econometrics</b> and in particular, the combination of <b>Quantitative Marketing</b> and <b>Psychometric Methods</b>.
 This includes individual as well as aggregated level decision models and their computational efficient estimation within probabilistic (<b>Bayesian</b>) formulations.
 I'm also working on topics related to auxiliary information and prior specifications, uncertainty quantification in predictions (quantile models, deep ensembles, probabilistic neural networks) and feature importance attribution methods (insertion and deletion metrics, Shapley values in particular).

-On this site you can find more information on my [Academic Background](https://kagruber2412.github.io/cv/), my [Research](https://kagruber2412.github.io/pages/research.html) (puplications, working papers, etc.), my [Teaching Activities](https://kagruber2412.github.io/teaching/) and a few other (possibly interesting) things.
+On this site you can find more information on my [Academic Background](https://kagruber2412.github.io/cv/), my [Research](https://kagruber2412.github.io/pages/research.html) (puplications, working papers, etc.), my [Teaching Activities](https://kagruber2412.github.io/teaching/), and a few other (possibly interesting) things.

 <!--